-This indicates the percentage of patients who were prescribed antipsychotic drugs.
-While antipsychotic drugs may be vital to many patients, it is important to make sure these medications are being used appropriately.
-In limited cases, high levels of antipsychotic drug use may indicate that a facility is using these medications to subdue residents.
+This metric gauges the percent of long-term care patients taking antipsychotic drugs.
+While antipsychotic medications play an important role in caring for many residents, it is important to ensure these medications are being used appropriately.
+In some situations, increased usage of these drugs may suggest a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Harlem Center for Nursing and Rehabilitation, 1.75% of Patients use Anti-Anxiety Medication

 This figure is a measure of the percent of long-term care residents receiving antianxiety drugs.

 Managing Depression Among Residents

 In Harlem Center for Nursing and Rehabilitation, 7.35% of Patients